prgreen/prgreen.github.io/source/about-me/index.markdown

 **I'm always available**.
 People are not afraid to come interrupt me and talk to me about some bug or technical problem they encountered that I can fix.

 **I'm always honest and true**.
 I have a nearly pathological fear of lying.
 I will say nothing rather than say something I know is untrue.
-This proves essential in a start-up world where everyone bounces (sometimes) stupid ideas off each other and I'm apparently the only one capable of telling the truth about it (in the most respectful way possible, of course).
+This proves essential in a startup world where everyone bounces (sometimes) stupid ideas off each other and I'm apparently the only one capable of telling the truth about it (in the most respectful way possible, of course).

 **I don't care too much about social status or hierarchy**.
 I'll be happy in a mostly horizontal society.
 I give the same respect and attention to everyone.
 I can have meaningful conversations with "important" people, without being paralyzed.
 I'm not easily manipulated.